Chapter 11: Rivaling Tayloe

 Harris opines that "Thornton's role... is partially but substantially documented by his wife's diary for 1800."
 Certainly, that Thornton climbed through the kitchen window to get inside suggests he had some authority, though his friendship with Law and his touring with the Mrs. Law's sister might have given him sufficient license to do that.
 Pamela Scott puts it this way: "It was designed by William Thornton, and was 'a very pleasant roomy house' according to Anna Maria Thornton."(4)

 But how does one account for Mrs. Thornton's criticism of the oval drawing room's low ceiling?
 Her husband likely informed her criticism of the room.
-In 1797, Thornton had written about the yet unbuilt oval rooms he had designed for the Capitol as dancing with shadows and lights under high domes.
+In 1797, Thornton had written about the yet unbuilt oval rooms over 100 feet long "full of broad prominent lights and broad deep shadows."
+His elevation's highlight was a stately dome.
 He had been struck by Lovering's ingenious design, but fitting oval rooms into a five story townhouse was alien to his sensibilities.However, while his merely looking at houses cannot prove that he designed them, there is no doubt that in early 1800, Thornton had an itch for drawing plans.
 On January 4, the first Saturday afternoon of the year, he went with his wife and mother-in-law to go inside the General's houses.
 One had just been finished.
 Then they went to the Capitol and while the ladies sat by a fire in another room where glaziers were working, "Dr. T-n laid out an Oval, round which is to be the communication to the gallery of the Senate room."
 She did not note his doing anything like that again.
 The glaziers were working to close the building so work could continue inside during the winter.
 Hoban and his skilled workers would build the interior rooms.
-In September 1798, he had boasted in his letter to his colleagues that his work was done.
-His drawing an oval on the floor was an exercise for his own benefit, perhaps to help him visualize setting a tomb in the Capitol.(5)
+His drawing an oval on the floor was an exercise for his own benefit, but for what purpose?
+To help him visualize setting a tomb in the Capitol under the dome?
+Or, setting oval rooms in a house?(5)

-He had anticipated the General's death and the need to memorialize the Great Man.
-In his 1793 design of the Capitol, he designated the site for a memorial under the dome.
-In January 1800, he recognized that the imperative to do that could hurry completion of the Capitol.
-On January 6, he wrote to Congressman John Marshall who chaired the joint congressional committee planning the official reaction to the General's death.
-He had no design on paper yet but, as he would hint in a letter he would write to Blodget, it was ever in his mind.
-In that February 23 letter, he sketched a "massy rock" with the General ascending to heaven on top, and a woman with a snake coiled around her body, symbolizing eternity, on the bottom; the bodies of the General and his wife would be entombed in the middle and all that would be under the Capitol's dome.(6)
+In 1793, he had anticipated a monument for the Great Man under the dome.
+On January 6, he wrote to Congressman John Marshall, who chaired the joint congressional committee planning the official reaction to the General's death, to hurry the completion of the Capitol to accommodate the monument.
+He had no design on paper yet but, as he would confess in a letter he would write to Blodget, it was ever in his mind.
+In that February 23 letter, he sketched a "massy rock," inspired by the monument to Peter the Great in St. Petersburg, with the General ascending to heaven on top, and a woman with a snake coiled around her body, symbolizing eternity, on the bottom; the bodies of the General and his wife would be entombed in the middle and all that would be under the Capitol's dome.(6)

 ![]() |